HordeBies/De-Bruijn-Graph-Assembly/README.md

 7. Open `cs_process_data.ipynb` file and if not selected, select .NET Interactive as Kernel.

-8. Open `DeBruijnGraphStats.ipynb` file and if not selected, select Python3 as Kernel
+8. Open `DeBruijnGraphStats.ipynb` file and if not selected, select Python3 as Kernel.